 ABOUT MASJID VAUGHAN

 Masjid Vaughan was opened April 15, 2018 and is a community project of Risalah Foundation.
 The property is situated in the heart of Maple, a few hundred metres from Vaughan City Hall.
 The Masjid's heritage building carries with it a sacred history extending over 140 years.
-Its internal mid-century gothic architecture has been carefully restored to reflect a North American Islamic aesthetic that gracefully evokes tranquility and worship for its Sunni Muslim community.
-Praise belongs to God Most High for this blessing, and a collective sense of gratitude is due to each and every supporter who had a hand in establishing this first masjid in our city of Vaughan.
+Its internal mid-century gothic architecture has been carefully restored to reflect a North American Islamic aesthetic that gracefully evokes a sense of serenity and majesty for its Sunni Muslim community.
+Praise belongs to God Most High for this blessing, and a collective declaration of gratitude is due to each and every supporter who had a hand in establishing this first masjid in our city of Vaughan.

 *Find out how to have your name or company on the Masjid's Donor Recognition Wall